RoamWonder/book_reading-summary/S1_Photo/Dan-Margulis.md

 <!-- tocstop -->

 # About the Author & His Books
->Dan Margulis was one of the first three individuals—and the only writer—to be named as a member of the Photoshop Hall of Fame.
+>- Dan Margulis was one of the first three individuals—and the only writer—to be named as a member of the Photoshop Hall of Fame.
 In announcing his election, the National Association of Photoshop Professionals said, “Dan’s ability to reduce complicated concepts to words that users can understand and his insistence on dealing with real-world relevance have made him today’s most influential voice in color reproduction.”
 Dan’s 2006 best-seller, Photoshop LAB Color, revolutionized workflows.
 Channels expert David Biedny called Photoshop LAB Color “probably the most important Photoshop book ever written.”
->Dan Margulis is considered the world's leading authority on digital color correction.
+>- Dan Margulis is considered the world's leading authority on digital color correction.
 In 2001, he was one of the first three people, and the only educator, named to the Photoshop Hall of Fame.

+Dan Margulis has published **Three Serials** books: **_"Professional Photoshop"_**, **_"Photoshop LAB Color"_** and **_"Modern Photoshop Color Workflow"_**.

-We have been confused if Dan Margulis's books really put into "Photoshop Retouch Sacred" like them published in Chinese version?
+We have been confused if Dan Margulis's the **Three Serials** books really put into **One "Photoshop Retouch Sacred Serial"** ( “Photoshop修色圣典”系列 ) like them published in Chinese version?

 ---
 # Professional Photoshop: The Classic Guide to Color Correction (5th Edition)